certik/femhub_notebook/src/sagenb/data/graph_editor/README.txt

 Editor -> Server:

-    When the user clicks "Save", the notebook gets the latest graph data, formats it for the Sage library's graph methods (e.g., the Graph constructor and Graph.set_pos), optionally replaces the cell's input (see the replace_input option in (a)), and evaluates the cell.
+    When the user clicks "Save", the notebook gets the latest graph data, formats it for the FEMhub library's graph methods (e.g., the Graph constructor and Graph.set_pos), optionally replaces the cell's input (see the replace_input option in (a)), and evaluates the cell.